How Content Penalties are Found and Fixed

 - Image Alt texts – recommended, but reckless use is punished

-- Keywords – semantic aspects, over-optimisation and spamming / stuffing
+- Keywords – semantic search aspects,

 - Noindex of trivial material – archive, tags,